rabbitmq/rabbitmq-website/tutorials/tutorial-one-java.md

 producer that sends a single message, and a consumer that receives messages and prints them out.
 We'll gloss over some of the detail in the Java API, concentrating on this very simple thing just to get started.
-It's the "Hello World" of RabbitMQ Streams.
+It's the "Hello World" of messaging.

 In the diagram below, "P" is our producer and "C" is our consumer.
 The box in the middle is a queue - a message buffer that RabbitMQ keeps